The Arc of Haywood County

 Waynesville, NC 28786

-Participants will identify and meet individual learning objectives in the areas of personal development, community participation, vocational preparation, social participation, and learning.
+Participants will identify and meet individual learning objectives in the areas of personal development, community participation, vocational preparation, social participation, learning and course auditing.